HumanCellAtlas/dcp2/docs/dcp2_operating_procedures.rst

 components, may require more involved testing.
 There are two ways of testing schema changes:

-A)  (Meta)data exhibiting the proposed changes are first staged and then
+A)  (Meta)data exhibiting the proposed schema changes are first staged and then
     imported into the `dev` instance of TDR after which downstream components use the resulting `dev` snapshot to test the code changes that are required to support the schema change.
-The Ingest component can only populate staging areas from its staging instance, so the `develop` PR must be approved(under the provision that the schema change may need to be amended by another PR) and the changes are promoted to the staging branch.
+The Ingest component can only populate staging areas from its staging instance, so the `develop` PR must be approved (under the provision that the schema change may need to be amended by another PR) and the changes are promoted to the staging branch.

 B)  (Meta)data exhibiting the proposed schema changes are committed to a feature
     branch of the `schema-test-data`_ repository, and a PR is filed for that branch.
 The `schema-test-data`_ repository can only populated using the staging instance of the Ingest component, so the PR against the `develop`